-4.8.1 Objectives
+4.8.2 Objectives

 The objectives of this Operational Requirement are to ensure that the Rubin Science Platform (RSP), including the DM Science User Interface, have been verified against requirements, and that the LSST science community can access, visualize, interact with, and analyze LSST data products.
-The high-level vision of the Rubin Science Platform describing an integrated platform of three distinct aspects is described in LSE-319
+The RSP will not be complete at the stage of commissioning.
+We need to understand what functionality and level of service is needed.

-4.8.2 Criteria for Completeness
+4.8.3 Operations Readiness Criteria